 If you are a newbie in the world of coffee, understanding terminologies regarding coffee might be your next goal – and that is understandable.
 Coffee is one of the few drinks loved by almost everyone globally for its taste and stimulating effect.

-There are so many coffee types on the market, but they either come as ground coffee or whole beans.
+There are so many types on the market, but they either come as ground coffee or whole beans.
 Certain types of coffee are better as ground, and others are better as whole beans.
-The choice of which to buy is dependent on what you want to drink and how long you want your coffee to last.
+The choice to buy depends on what you want to drink and how long you want your coffee to last.

 Let us get into what ground coffee is.

-Ground coffee is summarized as where brewed coffee is gotten from, making it the most common form of coffee available in shops and markets – aside from the coffee beans.
+Ground coffee is summarized as where brewed coffee is gotten from, making it the most common form available in shops and markets – aside from the beans.
 To make you understand this process better, let’s go back to where coffee comes from.

-All coffees (ground and whole beans) are gotten from the coffee tree.
-The cherries from the tree are picked and undergo processing to gain access to the ‘green coffee beans.’
-The green beans are roasted to get whole coffee beans.
-You cannot brew the whole coffee beans without converting to ground coffee first.
+All coffees (ground and whole beans) are gotten from the cherries tree.
+The cherries from the tree are picked and undergo processing to gain access to the ‘green beans.’
+The green beans are roasted to get whole beans.
+You cannot brew the whole beans without converting them to ground coffee first.

 Ground coffee is likened to a tea bag: you will not get tea without hot water in your teabag.
 If you do not convert your whole bean into smaller particles called ground, you will not get your coffee drink.

-Ground coffee can come in various sizes, depending on the type of coffee you want to make.
-You should also know that ground coffee is different from instant coffee.
-They might look alike and even smell like, but there is a difference in coffee type.
-There are types of coffee you cannot make with instant coffee; it will turn out a complete mess.
+Ground coffee can come in various sizes, depending on the type you want to make.
+They might look alike and even smell like, but there is a different type.
+You should also know that ground coffee is different from instant.
+You cannot make coffee types with instant coffee; it will turn out a complete mess.

 Coffee Ground Sizes

-There are several sizes for coffee ground, and each size has its uses in the coffee-making process.
+There are several sizes for grounds, and each size has its uses in the coffee-making process.
 For example, if you want to make Turkish coffee, your ground ranges from small to almost powder-like, while for French press and cold brew, the ground size is coarse.